This story is being updated as news develops during this crisis. The last update was on Friday, April 3.

 How big of a problem is symptom-free spread?

 Right now, no one knows.
 Researchers would need to understand how many people, in total, have been infected.
 To learn this, they need a test to identify people who have developed antibodies against the virus.
-That would confirm they had been infected, even if body had cleared out the virus.
+That would confirm they had been infected, even if their body had cleared out the virus.
 So far only Singapore has done such tests.

 But mild cases of COVID-19 that go unrecognized are fueling the coronavirus pandemic.
 That’s the finding of a study in Science based on data from the early days of the outbreak in China.
 Undocumented cases — those in people with mild or no symptoms — accounted for almost nine in every 10 infections.
 The good news: Those undetected cases were apparently only half as infectious as known cases.
 Symptom-free spread could make the epidemic very hard to control because such patients can spread disease with no signs that they’re sick.